-DEFINITION Invasive plant species able to negatively impact a natural asset such that its ability to provide the services for which it is being assumed/maintained is impaired.
-Pests (primarily insects) and diseases negatively impact a natural asset such that its ability to provide the services for which it is being assumed/ maintained is impaired.
-Invasive plant species able to negatively impact a natural asset such that its ability to provide the services for which it is being assumed/maintained is impaired.
-Pests (primarily insects) and diseases negatively impact a natural asset such that its ability to provide the services for which it is being assumed/ maintained is maintained is impaired.
-Pests (primarily insects) and diseases negatively impact a natural asset such that its ability to provide the services for which it is being assumed/ maintained is impaired. • mpacts resulting from activities during construction within or adjacent to natural assets able to negatively impact the natural asset such that its ability to provide the services for which it is being assumed/maintained is impaired. mpacts resulting from inappropriate and unauthorized activities adjacent to and within natural assets (post-construction) able to negatively impact the natural asset such that its ability to provide the services for which it is being assumed/maintained is impaired. mpacts resulting from excessive and overuse of natural assets causing negative impacts.
-Naturally occurring threat exacerbated by both urbanization (i.e., reduced permeable surfaces with inadequate stormwater management controls in some areas of the city or upstream) and climate change (i.e., increased frequency and intensity of storm events).
-Naturally occurring threat exacerbated by flooding, urbanization (i.e., reduced permeable surfaces with inadequate stormwater management controls in some areas of the city or upstream) and climate change (i.e., increased frequency and intensity of storm events).
-Naturally occurring threat exacerbated by climate change (i.e., increased frequency and intensity of extreme wind events).
-Naturally occurring threat exacerbated by climate change (i.e., increased frequency and intensity of ice storm events).
-Heat stress to vegetative communities caused by extreme heat events.
-Naturally occurring threat exacerbated by both urbanization (i.e., changes in drainage and infiltration) and climate change (i.e., increased frequency and intensity of heat events). ntroduction of pollutants and/or chemicals to the asset that can seriously mpair the function of, or kill, the asset.
-Fire of natural or human origin that occurs within the asset able to negatively impact the natural asset such that its ability to provide services is reduced/eliminated.
-Innaas Innaas Innaas Inna Innaas Inna Inna
+POTENTIAL THREATS TO NATURAL ASSETS DEFINITION Invasive species Invasive plant species able to negatively impact a natural asset such that its ability to provide the services for which it is being assumed/maintained is impaired.
+Pests and disease Pests (primarily insects) and diseases negatively impact a natural asset such that its ability to provide the services for which it is being assumed/maintained is impaired.
+During construction impacts Impacts resulting from activities during construction within or adjacent to natural assets able to negatively impact the natural asset such that its ability to provide the services for which it is being assumed/maintained is impaired.
+Encroachments / disturbances Impacts resulting from inappropriate and unauthorized activities adjacent to and within natural assets (post-construction) able to negatively impact the natural asset such that its ability to provide the services for which it is being assumed/maintained is impaired.
+Overuse / inappropriate use Impacts resulting from excessive and overuse of natural assets causing negative impacts.
+Flooding Naturally occurring threat exacerbated by both urbanization (i.e., reduced permeable surfaces with inadequate stormwater management controls in some areas of the city or upstream) and climate change (i.e., increased frequency and intensity of storm events).
+Erosion and sedimentation Naturally occurring threat exacerbated by flooding, urbanization (i.e., reduced permeable surfaces with inadequate stormwater management controls in some areas of the city or upstream) and climate change (i.e., increased frequency and intensity of storm events).
+Extreme Wind Naturally occurring threat exacerbated by climate change (i.e., increased frequency and intensity of extreme wind events).
+Ice Storms Naturally occurring threat exacerbated by climate change (i.e., increased frequency and intensity of ice storm events).
+Extreme heat Heat stress to vegetative communities caused by extreme heat events.
+Drought Naturally occurring threat exacerbated by both urbanization (i.e., changes in drainage and infiltration) and climate change (i.e., increased frequency and intensity of heat events).
+Contamination Introduction of pollutants and/or chemicals to the asset that can seriously impair the function of, or kill, the asset.
+Fire Fire of natural or human origin that occurs within the asset able to negatively impact the natural asset such that its ability to provide services is reduced/eliminated.

-Threat is anticipated to become more likely or more severe in the context of climate change.
+\ Threat is anticipated to become more likely or more severe in the context of climate change.